broekm006/Project_Aesir/PROCESS.md

 # day 11
 Issue with listview (Presets) when data is clicked the list dissapears.
 Normal cursor swap does not work.
 Talked with Renske about a workaround.
 Now it recreates the data on onResume / onUpdate.

+# day 12
+Created cardio as a activity + data storage of weights and cardio are now possible through the correct locations.
+Data is stored in the database.
+Only need to check if date/time storage need to be added to the data entries.
+Further fixed issues with dissapearing listviews through the onResume function.